Jordan Kasper | @jakerella

 ~$ git clone git@github.com:jakerella/node.git~/node$ git remote -v origin git@github.com:jakerella/node.git (fetch) origin git@github.com:jakerella/node.git (push)~/node$ git remote add node-source git@github.com:nodejs/node.git~/node$ git remote -v origin git@github.com:jakerella/node.git (fetch) origin git@github.com:jakerella/node.git (push) node-source git@github.com:nodejs/node.git (fetch) node-source git@github.com:nodejs/node.git (push)

 ~/node$ git fetch node-source remote: Enumerating objects: 6018, done. ...
-From github.com/nodejs/node * [new branch] ... ... * [new tag] ... ...~/node$ git merge node-source/main Updating 40f7a8ea..a479419b ...~/node$ git checkout -b new-feature
+From github.com/nodejs/node * [new branch] ...~/node$ git checkout main~/node$ git merge node-source/main Updating 40f7a8ea..a479419b ...~/node$ git checkout new-feature~/node$ git merge main

 We commit some changes to our local feature branch.

-~/node$ git diff main new-featurediff --git a/README.md b/README.md index a479419b..b5a9776f 100644 --- a/README.md +++ b/README.md @@ -1 +0,0 @@ -This is the readmediff --git a/feature.js b/feature.js new file mode 100644 index 0000000..b5a9776f ...
+~/node$ git diff main new-featurediff --git a/README.md b/README.md index a479419b..b5a9776f 100644 --- a/README.md +++ b/README.md @@ -1 +0,0 @@ -This is a bad line, remove it!diff --git a/feature.js b/feature.js new file mode 100644 index 0000000..b5a9776f ...

-What if that README change wasn't ours?
+What if that README change was from another merge?

 Git uses snapshots